 The reality is that whether you’re hiring your first employee or your 50th, these are great steps to help you find a good fit.
 Now don’t forget that now you’re not just an entrepreneur now, you’re a manager, so don’t take the responsibility lightly.
 You may find you like the job even better.

-Join Amanda and me for the Profitable Idea Coaching Program to review the profitability of hiring your first, second or twentieth employee, and learn more about how to go about it.
+Join us for The Profitable Idea online course and coaching to review the profitability of hiring your first, second or twentieth employee, and learn more about how to go about it.

 All the best,